hewner/csse403/ClassOutline.md

     main =
         putStrLn $ show $ map ("Buffalo says " ++) wisdom

+## Pointfree style

+It is common to use haskell's features to express functions as aggregations/partial evaluations of other functions rather than explicitly stating their parameters.

+Some common tricks:

+### $

+'$' is like a normal function invocation but it has a really low priority and is right associative.

+    putStrLn $ show wisdom

+evals show wisdom THEN putStrLn result.
+Same as putStrLn (show wisdom)

+    putStrLn show wisdom

+evals "putStrLn show" first which generates a type error

+### .

+"." in prolog is function composition

+    f . g = \x -> f (g x)

+Note that in this system g is executed first, then the result is passed to f

+So if I want a function that acts like the negative version of absolute value (always makes numbers negative), I can say:

+    darkAbs = negate . abs

+Note that this can get kinda weird if you functions expect more than one parameters (because all functions in haskell actually take one parameter, so they types probably are not gonna work out the way you expect).

+### Omitting parameters

+So a parameter applied to the end of a function is just the same as if the parameter isn't there.

+For example this

+    sum' xs = foldr (+) 0 xs

+and this are the same

+    sum = foldr (+) 0

 ## Hakell's IO

 ### But more importantly, how do you handle INPUT and State in a pure functional language?